 Step 1: Contact us:

 Contact us or come into our office to discover your options regarding your study destination, course availability, and recommended institutions.

 Step 2 - Gather documents

 Once you have decided what, and where you want to study, we will help you complete the application process and we will keep in contact with the institution(s) on your behalf, and we will send you notifications as your application progress.

-Documents needed for making an application to study in Australia for Indian students are:
+Documents needed for making an application to study in Australia for Nepalese students are: